simonmichael/hledger/MANUAL.markdown

 *Requires GHC 6.12 or greater.*

-Note: this command can edit or overwrite your journal file.
+*This command can edit or overwrite your journal file.*

 The web command starts hledger's web interface, and tries to open a web browser to view it.
 (If this fails, you'll have to manually visit the url